Skip to main content

 Events and Markets

 An event is a real-world occurrence with a determinable outcome.
 For example: “Republican Presidential Nominee 2028” or “UEFA Champions League Winner.”
 Each event contains one or more markets.
-Each market represents a specific outcome within the event and is binary: YES or NO. For example, the event “Republican Presidential Nominee 2028” may contain separate markets for J.D.
+Each market represents a specific outcome within the event and is binary: YES or NO. For example, the event “Republican Presidential Nominee 2028” contains separate markets for J.D.
 Vance, Marco Rubio, Tucker Carlson, and others.
 Each of these is an independent binary market.
 You can buy YES on J.D.
 Vance without taking a position on any other candidate.

 Market States

-3. Closed: trading has stopped.
+Trading has stopped.
 The market is awaiting settlement.

 Contracts